fadhiilrachman/Informed-and-Uninformed-Search/README.md

-# Informed Search and Uninformed Search in Artificial Intelligence
+# Informed Search and Uninformed Search

 In this session we will talk about Informed Search and Uninformed Search in Artificial Intelligence.
 We used Python languange and C++ (CPP17) for running the algorithms program.